 - Add flour, baking powder, salt and lemon zest and stir just until combined.
 Fold in blueberries.

 - Make the cream cheese layer: in a medium bowl, beat cream cheese, sugar and egg white with an electric mixer until smooth.

 - Pour ⅔ of your bread batter into prepared loaf pan.
 Top with all of cream cheese mixture and spread evenly.
 Top with remaining ⅓ bread batter and smooth the top.

-- Bake at 350 degrees F for 50-55 minutes, covering loosely with foil after 30 minutes or when top is golden, until a toothpick in the bread (not the cream cheese) comes out clean or with moist crumbs.
+- Bake at 350 degrees F for 60-70 minutes, covering loosely with foil after 30 minutes or when top is golden, until a toothpick in the bread comes out clean or with moist crumbs.
 Note that the cream cheese will set as it cools.